opsmop/opsmop/docs/source/push.rst

 To do this, simply login to the remote system and cat ~/.opsmop/opsmop.log

 The output will contain the exact output as if the configuration was run locally, with timestamps.
 The file is automatically logrotated so you do not need to worry about it growing too large.

-The log file path can be changed in defaults.toml.
+This path should be configurable in the future.

 Credits
 =======